 Place a skillet on medium-high heat.
 When it is hot, add the water, followed by the cauliflower rice.
-Cover and cook until tender, about 2 to 3 minutes.
+Cover and cook until tender, about 2-3 minutes.
 Set aside.

-To make the stir-fry, add the zucchini, summer squash, garlic, green onion, and red pepper flakes to a large ceramic nonstick pan or wok over medium-high heat.
-Cook for 5 to 6 minutes, until the squash starts to soften.
+To make the stir fry, add the zucchini, summer squash, garlic, green onion, and red pepper flakes to a large ceramic nonstick pan or wok over medium-high heat.
+Cook for 5-6 minutes, until the squash starts to soften.

 Add the maple syrup or raw honey and lemon juice.
 Cook until soft.